 Hello!
-I am a Post-doctoral Research Fellow in the School of BioSciences at the University of Melbourne.
+I am a Senior Research Fellow in the School of BioSciences at the University of Melbourne.

 My research and teaching draw upon the practices of structured decision-making, adaptive management, and risk assessment.
 I work closely with government agencies to develop qualitative and quantitative models, facilitate expert elicitation workshops, and apply structured decision making to various environmental management decision contexts.

-I have always been fascinated by the process of change in ecological communities, and the factors driving those changes.
+As a plant ecologist I have always been fascinated by the process of change in ecological communities, and the factors driving those changes.
 I’m also deeply interested in the process of decision-making in natural resource management and conservation.
-I am also a plant ecologist by training.

 Quite varied interests you might say!
 I like to think my work brings those interests together, and here is my attempt to explain how …